-- The 2020/21 statistics continue to show that Inuit and Nunavut Firms are generally more successful at winning contracts in the under \$25,000 value threshold.
+- The 2021/22 statistics continue to show that Inuit and Nunavut Firms are generally more successful at winning contracts in the under \$25,000 value threshold.
 As the value of the contracts increase, Inuit and Nunavut Firms tend to win a lower percentage of the contracts.
 This is largely due to the fact that the Procurement Policies of the GN specify that goods and services purchases with a value less than \$25,000 are sourced locally, within Nunavut, where there are 3 or more vendors able to bid and provide the good or service. - Inuit and Nunavut Firms are more successful at winning Air Charter and Minor Construction contracts in the >\$25,000 and <\$100,000 category.
-This is a thirteen (13) year trend. - Inuit and Nunavut Firms are more successful at winning Major and Minor Construction contracts as opposed to contracts for Consulting or Architectural/Engineering Services in the over \$100,000 category.
-This is a thirteen (13) year trend. - More Sole Source contracts of higher value are awarded to Other (non-Inuit and non-Nunavut) Firms.
-This is also a thirteen (13) year trend. - In 2020/21, 17% of the bids received were from Inuit owned firms.
+This is a fourteen (14) year trend. - Inuit and Nunavut Firms are more successful at winning Major and Minor Construction contracts as opposed to contracts for Consulting or Architectural/Engineering Services in the over \$100,000 category.
+This is a fourteen (14) year trend. - More Sole Source contracts of higher value are awarded to Other (non-Inuit and non-Nunavut) Firms.
+This is also a fourteen (14) year trend. - In 2020/21, 17% of the bids received were from Inuit owned firms.
 Historically, these numbers had remained relatively consistant.
-As the overall volume of contracts has increased, the relative share of Inuit bids remained at approximately 20%, and 80% from non-Inuit Firms. - Inuit and Nunavut Firms (especially Inuit Firms) win a greater percentage share of contracts when goods are included in the contracting statistics.
+As the overall volume of contracts has increased, the relative share of Inuit bids remained at approximately 20%, and 80% from non-Inuit Firms.
+However in 2021/22 we see that the volume of bids received from Inuit Firms has decreased to 14%.
+This is the lowest in the three years of this report. - Inuit and Nunavut Firms (especially Inuit Firms) win a greater percentage share of contracts when goods are included in the contracting statistics.
 Inuit and Nunavut Firms are able to compete better for goods contracts rather than service contracts.
-This is a twelve (12) year trend. - The number of Inuit Firms responding to Tender calls for Major Works Construction remains high for the three (3) years of this report.
+This is a thirteen (13) year trend. - The number of Inuit Firms responding to Tender calls for Major Works Construction remains high for the three (3) years of this report.
 This indicates a consistent level of participation by Inuit Firms in this area.
-Bids from Inuit Firms for Minor Works Construction and Maintenance Services and Air Charters also remains high. - Over the last fifteen (15) years, it can be generally stated that Inuit Firms win 30% volume of contracts, Nunavut Firms 5% and Other Firms 65%.
+Bids from Inuit Firms for Minor Works Construction and Maintenance Services and Air Charters also remains high. - Over the last sixteen (16) years, it can be generally stated that Inuit Firms win 30% volume of contracts, Nunavut Firms 5% and Other Firms 65%.